Leverage Your Data for Intelligent Underwriting and Claims Decisions

 Departments need to recognize the tangible benefits of collating information within a single repository and the insurance software they work out of needs to enable that.
 This does not necessarily mean centralizing data but rather building data integration layers to give a unified view.
 Modern insurance software creates a single user profile that tracks all interactions and engagements a user has had with the company.
 SimpleSolve’s Client Management feature., for example, with just a single click, allows employees to access the policy details, accounts, claims history, and past interactions with a specific user.
 Underwriters can get the contact details of any person involved in the policy and get in touch with them instantly.
 This makes it a truly integrated insurance platform.

-Related Read: Can Automated Underwriting Impact Quality of Your Customer Base?
+Related Read: Can Automated Underwriting Impact the Quality of Your Customer Base?

 Achieving the Flywheel Effect